cwadge/junk-drawer/pipewire_tuning_guide.md

 As you can see, the `AUDIO` rate is being output at 192kHz.
 Sounds amazing, and I can still stream basic 44.1kHz YT stuff or whatever, simultaneously.
 Excellent.

-We also want to verify that we're not experiencing any buffer underruns.
-We can use the `pw-dump` tool to examine our latency:
+We can use the `pw-dump` tool to examine our latency, among other things:

 ```
 $ pw-dump | grep -i latency